 Co-led since 2017 by Thierry, Soizic and Maxime Dalmard, the business is deeply committed to its values of authenticity and quality.

 Over four generations, Dalmard Marine has endlessly reinvented itself.
 After designing the first sailor sweater for children in 1965, in partnership with Tricomer, the business produced a yellow kabic in 1998, working with the famous French brand, Agnès B, for the Japanese market.
-It was in this vein that the brand gave birth to a new clothing range for urbanites looking for more modern cuts.
+It was in this vein that Dalmard Marine collaborated in 2019 with the international fashion brand Eden Park on the design of a striped navy blue wool broadcloth pea coat.

 Today, over 200 outlets in France and across the world, together with online partners, have put their trust in the brand.